Mother, daughter believe they were 'targeted' for shoplifting

 WILLIAMSBURG, Brooklyn (WABC) --It was a mortifying experience for a mother and daughter wrongly accused of shoplifting in Brooklyn.
 They believe they were targeted because of the color of their skin, but the owners of Amarcord in Williamsburg are calling this all a misunderstanding they would like to apologize for.

-Nancy Bedard spent last Friday shopping with her teenage daughter, hoping to make lasting memories, but what unfolded inside the vintage ship was one of the most humiliating experiences of their lives.
+Nancy Bedard spent last Friday shopping with her teenage daughter, hoping to make lasting memories, but what unfolded inside the vintage shop was one of the most humiliating experiences of their lives.

 "The clerk followed me out the store and she asked me to come back in - I said 'no, how could I help you?' and she said that 'you stole from us' and I said 'no, I haven't stolen anything from you,'" Bedard says.